We use cookies to make sure you get the best experience.

 Front Office vs. Back Office: What’s the Difference?: №2

-The front office and back office represent distinct facets of an organization, each with unique locations, skills, responsibilities, and functions.
-The table below summarizes the key differences between the two:
+The front office and back office are characterized by different skills, responsibilities, and functions.
+The table below summarizes the back office vs front office differences:

 Front officeBack office